StefRuseva88/stefruseva88.github.io/README.md

 style.css: Modify the CSS to change the look and feel of your site.

 ## Deployment
-[GitHub Pages](https://pages.github.com/) This site is hosted using GitHub Pages, so check this link to make one yourself.
+This site is hosted using [GitHub Pages](https://pages.github.com/), so check the link to make one yourself.
 To deploy any changes, simply push your updates to the main branch of your repository, and GitHub Pages will automatically update your site.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.